Xirider/finetune-gpt2xl/README.md

 ## (CURRENTLY NOT WORKING) Finetune GPT-NEO (2.7 Billion Parameters)

 Note that the model fits on the GPU memory + RAM and trains, but the loss always diverges.
-This might be an issue with the implementation HF transfomers or with the hyperparameters i tried.
+This might be an issue with the implementation in HF transfomers or with the hyperparameters i tried.

 To get it running, first uninstall transformers and install the gpt-neo branch from transformers: